 14 of 15

-Along those same lines, the pot of gold cocktail relies on the perfection of the cucumber-mint-elderflower combination.
+The pot of gold cocktail relies on the perfection of the cucumber-mint-elderflower combination.
 It, too, includes vodka, but after that, it gets really interesting.

 This is another St. Patrick's Day cocktail that you can enjoy throughout the spring.
 The refreshing garden flavors are nicely contrasted by just a little ginger beer to give it a kick.
 Maintain the recipe's balance and it will become a new favorite.